-- Right to take time off to appear in court to comply with a subpoena or other court order as a witness to a court proceeding. - Right to take time off to get help to protect you and your child's health, safety, or welfare. - If your company has 25 or more workers, you can take time off to: - ⇒ get medical attention or services from a domestic violence shelter, rape crisis center, or victim services organization, - \Rightarrow psychological counseling or - \Rightarrow get mental health services, or - \Rightarrow participate in safety planning. - Victims of crimes, an immediate family member of a victim, a registered domestic partner of a victim, or the child of a registered domestic partner of a victim have the right to take time off to attend court proceedings related to that crime. - You may use available vacation, personal leave, accrued paid sick leave or compensatory time off for your leave unless you are covered by a union agreement that says otherwise.
+- Right to take time off to appear in court to comply with a subpoena or other court order as a witness in a court proceeding. - Right to take time off to get help to protect you or your child's health, safety, or welfare. - If your employer has 25 or more workers, you can take time off to: - ⇒ Get medical attention or services from a domestic violence shelter, rape crisis center, or victim services organization. - \Rightarrow Get psychological counseling. - \Rightarrow Get mental health services. - ⇒ Participate in safety planning and take other acts to increase safety from future crime or abuse. - Victims of crimes, an immediate family member of a victim, a registered domestic partner of a victim, or the child of a registered domestic partner of a victim have the right to take time off to attend court proceedings related to that crime. - You may use available vacation, personal leave, accrued paid sick leave or compensatory time off for your leave unless you are covered by a union agreement that says otherwise.
 Even if you don't have paid leave, you still have the right to time off.